 As a reflection of the central role that Oxford’s vibrant Brazilian community plays in university life, the University holds an annual Brazil Week offering students, academics and local residents a wide range of cultural activities to raise awareness of the richness and diversity of Brazilian culture.
 Highlights of the annual Brazil Week includes seminars, talks, and film screenings with prominent Brazilian guests.

-The Latin American Centre, part of the School of Interdisciplinary Area Studies, has a dynamic and vibrant Brazilian Studies Programme.
+The Latin American Centre (LAC), part of the School of Interdisciplinary Area Studies, has a dynamic and vibrant Brazilian Studies Programme.
 It promotes a greater understanding of Brazil’s history, society, culture, politics, economy, ecology, and international relations through lectures, seminars, workshops and conferences, research projects, and publications.
 It extends and strengthens academic links between Oxford, various universities and research institutions in Brazil, and other centres of Brazilian studies around the world.
 The current Brazilian Studies programme is a successor to the Centre for Brazilian Studies that played a major role in the development of Brazilian Studies from 1997 to 2007 under the leadership of Professor Leslie Bethell.
 Each year the Brazilian Studies Programme hosts a number of visiting academics, including junior postdoctoral researchers and senior scholars.
 The four major research clusters within the Brazilian Studies Programme are International Relations, Comparative Politics, Language and Culture, and Environmental Studies.
+The LAC offers multidisciplinary MSc and MPhil programmes in Latin American Studies, DPhil support and the Oxford 1+1 MBA, a unique, two-year postgraduate experience which offers the opportunity to combine the specialised, one-year MSc with the breadth of Saïd Business School’s top-ranking, one-year MBA.

-The study of Portuguese language at Oxford goes back to 1933, and Oxford is one of only two universities in the UK where Portuguese can be studied as an independent language.
+The study of Portuguese language at Oxford goes back to 1933 and Oxford is one of the only UK universities where students can study Portuguese at undergraduate level in combination with any other language that Oxford offers, or in the Joint Schools with English, History, Modern Middle Eastern Languages, Philosophy, or Classics.
+In Oxford, Portuguese is taught in a small, but growing sub-faculty.
+Students have language classes, lectures, and tutorials with their peers studying Portuguese from across the university.
 The Sub-Faculty of Portuguese has more than 50 students and has two permanent lecturerships in Portuguese and Brazilian Studies.
-Teaching and research interests of members of the Sub-Faculty include Linguistics, Brazilian literature of the 19th and 20th centuries, Women Writers and Brazilian cinema.
+The members of the Sub-Faculty have distinct but complementary areas of expertise which allow it to offer graduate courses and graduate research across the broadest spectrum, from modern literature (including modern women’s writing, Brazilian and African writers, and cinema) through sixteenth-century poetry and drama to medieval literature and Linguistics.
 The Sub-Faculty welcomes Visiting Professors nominated by the Brazilian Academy and a steady stream of Brazilian academics on sabbatical leave, with reciprocal visits by Oxford academics.

 Jason Stanyek is Associate Professor of Ethnomusicology at the Faculty of Music.
 As an ethnographer, his research focuses principally on music and dance in Brazilian immigrant communities in the United States and he has also done long-term fieldwork in São Paulo and Rio de Janeiro.
 At the Faculty of Music he has given a graduate seminar on the history of bossa nova in the United States (based on a forthcoming book with Oxford University Press) and one section of his undergraduate course on “global hip hop” looks at the politics of hip hop in São Paulo.
-He has produced an hour-long radio show for Public Radio International about music in the Brazilian diaspora.
+He is currently completing an ethnographic monograph on Brazilian diasporic performance and has produced an hour-long radio show for Public Radio International on the subject.

 Libraries and Museums